What are the current vaccine candidates?

 How will poor and middle-income countries get a vaccine?

 Scientists and policy makers have raised concerns around vaccine nationalism, and how this will impact poorer states’ access to a successful vaccine candidate.
 According to research conducted by Oxfam, higher-income states covering 13% of the population have already bought around 51% of the potential vaccine supply.
 The UK has pre-ordered around 380 million doses from a variety of global manufacturers.

 In April 2020, the WHO launched the Access to Covid-19 Tools Accelerator, a “global collaboration to accelerate development, production, and equitable access to Covid-19 tests, treatments, and vaccines”.

 The third pillar of this collaboration, the Covid-19 Global Vaccine Access Facility (COVAX), is a major global procurement project attempting to secure vaccine supply for poorer states.
 Funding from richer member states, as well as from the private sector, will ensure that nine different vaccine candidates, if successful, will be distributed globally through the programme.
 The aim of COVAX is to deliver 2 billion doses to its member states by the end of 2021.

 The UK Government has signed up to the COVAX facility.
 In a speech on 30 September 2020, the Foreign Secretary, Dominic Raab, stated:

 We want to be able to ensure large-scale manufacturing, rapid delivery of the future vaccines globally and on an equitable basis.
 I’m very proud that the Prime Minister has announced the UK’s participation in the COVAX facility, which demonstrates our commitment to multilateral solutions to the global challenges that we all face.

-Cover image by Dimitri Houtteman on Pixabay.
+Cover image by Daniel Schludi on Unsplash.